 We envision a province in which all lesbian, gay, bisexual, trans and queer people are healthy and valued members of their diverse communities and are supported by equitable services and public policy.

 The diverse communities we serve inform our beliefs and the guiding principles for our actions.
-As a program of Sherbourne Health Centre (SHC), we are aligned with the SHC Beliefs and Guiding Principles.
+As a program of Sherbourne Health (SHC), we are aligned with the SHC Beliefs and Guiding Principles.
 We believe in the value of diversity and respect for the individual.
 We believe in equity and an anti-oppression philosophy that underlies everything we do.
 We act with integrity in every choice and decision we make.
 We consider the whole person and believe that we cannot act alone; we must collaborate with our partners to build the health of our clients and communities.

 Social determinants of health

 We believe that the social, cultural, political and economic context of peoples’ lives has a big impact on their health.
 We recognize sexual orientation and gender identity as determinants of health that impact health and wellness.
 We consider the social determinants of health when we plan and offer services, engage in advocacy activities and develop community and health system partnerships.
 We strive to understand and influence policies that will strengthen the communities we serve.

 We believe in an anti-racism, anti-oppression approach to our work.
 This means that we are concerned with eradicating social injustice perpetuated by the intersecting and compounding impact of structural inequalities, including, but not limited to, race, national or ethnic origin, sex, gender and gender identity, sexual orientation, age, class, ability, religion or spirituality, immigration or family status, and identities arising from these, on individuals’ and communities’ state of health and well-being.
 Our anti-oppression approach grounds our actions at the individual level, the organizational level and in pursuing positive social changes that will promote health.